paula-sorolla/multilabel-classification/README.md

 repo/
   notebooks/    BERT_classifier.ipynb - Includes the working notebook where the first experiments have been setup and run src/
-    ClassifierModels.py - Includes the Classifier network models to be chosen for training in the experimental phase LossFunctions.py - Includes different Loss functions definitions to be chosen for training in the experimental phase Postprocessing.py - Includes functions to compute metrics and retrieve results form the experiments Preprocessing.py - Includes functions to load the and setup the required datasets necessary for the experiments utils.py - Help functions used throughout the process Inference.py - Includes the Inference metohds for testing the multilabel classification main.py - Main executable file for the train/testing of the model README.md - README providing useful information of the project requirements_conda.txt - The requirements file for reproducing the analysis in an Anaconda environment requirements.txt - The requirements file for reproducing the analysis in an Python3 environment
+    BuildModels.py - Includes the Classifier network models to be chosen for training in the experimental phase LossFunctions.py - Includes different Loss functions definitions to be chosen for training in the experimental phase Postprocessing.py - Includes functions to compute metrics and retrieve results form the experiments Preprocessing.py - Includes functions to load the and setup the required datasets necessary for the experiments utils.py - Help functions used throughout the process Test.py - Includes the Inference metohds for testing the multilabel classification main.py - Main executable file.
+This is used for both train/testing of the model.
+Different configurations can be chosen README.md - README providing useful information of the project requirements_conda.txt - The requirements file for reproducing the analysis in an Anaconda environment requirements.txt - The requirements file for reproducing the analysis in an Python3 environment